pcardotatgit/XDR_demo_-_create_incident_from_apache_log_threat_analysis/README.md

 In this proof of concept we apply what we learned in the [XDR_create_incident_with_python ](https://github.com/pcardotatgit/XDR_create_incident_with_python) article to a realistic use case.

 In the article mentionned above we created an XDR Incident from static demo data.
-In this article we dynamically create the XDR Incident data from Threat Analysis done on a apache access log file.
+In this article we dynamically create the XDR Incident data from Threat Analysis done on an apache access log file.

-This use case is a good example of somethoing to deploy in production.
+This use case is a good example of something to deploy in production on an honeypot for example.
 It is very easy to deploy.

-You just have to setup a Honeypot Apache Web Server, expose it on the INTERNET and install into it the apache log analyser described here and that's it.
+You just have to setup an Honeypot Apache Web Server with the phpmyadmin application installed but without a MySQL database.
+We don't really need a real MySQL database except if you plan to study MySQL database infection.
+Expose your web server on the INTERNET.

-Within a few hours your web server will be discovered by INTERNET Bots and you will see Web attacks coming.
+Within a few hours your web server will be discovered by INTERNET Bad guys ( mostly bots ) and you will see Web attacks coming.

-These attackes will be visible into the apache access.log file.
+These attacks will be visible into the apache access.log file.

+And the principle of this monitoring system is very simple.
+As this Web Server is not a production server ( this is an honeypot ) any one who discorver the phpmyadmin application and then tries to log into it, is a confirmed bad guy.
+So we can add his IP address into our blocking list.

+Then we just have to read the apache logs and search for access attempts to the phpmyadmin application.

-Then you just have to run the application to collect a list of malicious public IP addresses that try to hack your web server and from this create XDR Incident and next add these malicious IP addresses to your XDR blocking feed.
+This is exactly the goal of the scripts in this repo.
+You just have to run the application regularly to collect a list of malicious public IP addresses that try to hack your web server and from this create XDR Incident and next add these malicious IP addresses to your XDR blocking feed.

-But in order to make this use case pedagogic I added some specifications to the application.

 ## How the application work ?